Skip to main content

 What Are Bioidentical Hormones

-The term "bioidentical" refers to the molecular structure of the hormone — not how it is made.
+The term "bioidentical" refers to the molecular structure of the hormone, not how it is made.
 Bioidentical estradiol and progesterone are chemically identical to what your ovaries produce.
 They are available in two forms:

-FDA-Approved Bioidentical Options
+Regulated Bioidentical Options

 • Estradiol patches (e.g., Vivelle-Dot, Climara)